matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

 Currently the authority of homeservers within Matrix has to be inferred from which users have power in the room, and the homeservers that they are on.
-As we discussed earlier, homeservers have the power to impersonate users to make changes on their behalf, as well as to join any new user to the room should the `m.room.join_rule` be `public` or they have a user which posses the power level to `invite`.
+As we discussed earlier, homeservers have the power to impersonate users to make changes on their behalf, as well as to join any new user to the room should the `m.room.join_rule` be `public`, or they have a user which posses the power level to `invite`.
-This means that apart from a few special cases, membership is entirely (a word, that's like transparent, but basically it isn't relevant to a homserver once it already has a user that is in the room).
-Yet it remains part of the auth dag.
+This means that apart from a few special cases, and particularly for public rooms, user membership can be considered already entirely virtual, yet it remains a key part of the authorization dag.

 ### So?

-Instead we propose that membership of users be forgoed entirely and that instead server membership is the only part of membership that is relevant to event authorization (I believe this idea has been discussed by Kegan and Till before but I got the idea from Kegan).
+Instead we propose that membership of users be forgoed entirely and that instead server membership is the only part of room membership that is relevant to event authorization.[^1]

+[^1]: I believe this idea was originally discussed by Kegan and Till before but I got the idea from Kegan.
+Not sure that either will be thrilled by me appropriating it in this way.

 If we take this view, then what happens to user membership?
-In order to keep users out of the auth dag, their membership has to be treated as entirely [well, it's not ephemeral and it's not cosmetic].
+In order to keep users out of the auth dag, their membership has to be treated as entirely virtual.
-Servers who are members who have the capability to send events have the authority to send these events with any sender local part.
+Servers that possess membership, and also possess the capability to send events therefore will also have the authority to send events with any sender local part.
+The same would also apply for the use of any capability, a server can use them under any localpart.

-There is somewhat of a precedent for this within Matrix already in the form of application services that provide bridging capability.
-Though currently these must first generate member events.
+There is somewhat of a precedent for this within Matrix already in the form of application services that provide bridging for third party users.

-As far as we are aware, this is already the reality for the overwhelming majority of public Matrix rooms, there just are no restrictions in place to control the provisioning of new users by homeservers.
+Though currently application services must first generate member events for the virtual users before being able to use them in a room.
+However, the requirement to do so (as mentioned before) in the majority of cases provides no barrier.
+As this is already the reality for the overwhelming majority of public Matrix rooms, there just are no restrictions in place to control the provisioning of new users by homeservers.
 I would like to reiterate that the reason for canonicalising this relationship is so that we can control and restrict that.
-Ignoring, obscuring, delaying and kicking the relationshihp down the road doesn't.
+Ignoring, obscuring, delaying and kicking the relationshihp down the road simply prolongs disaster.

-### A note about join conditions

-FIXME

-We basically want to allow join conditions to be deferred to client logic by taking away capabilities on join.

-Wait isn't joining without capabilities just knocking?
-Kinda tbh.
-Though knocking is much more inflexible.

 ## Proposal